aodhanlutetiae/dj/excel.md

 ---
 **THE DATA**

-At this point we have imported the CSV file to a spreadsheet, we have named the sheet and we have duplicated it so that we have a copy of the original data if we need it.
+At this point we have imported the CSV file to a spreadsheet, we have named the sheet and we have duplicated it so that we have a copy of our data if we need it

-We've also added the source for the data so that if we come back to work on this in six months we'll know where the data came from.
+We've also added the source for the data so that if we come back to work on this in six months we'll know where the data came from

 Our data has four columns:

 - Year
 - Company name
-- Number of single use plastic bags issued
+- Number of single-use plastic bags issued
 - Gross proceeds of charge

 It shows how many single-use plastic bags each major retailer issued in England in 2018-19 and 2019-20, and how much money each collected from charging customers for the bags.
 The data was published in 2020 by the Department for Environment, Food and Rural Affairs (DEFRA).